-An evening of award wining cinema and inspiring debate on major ethical question, explored through the lens of film and popular culture, with Ultimate Picture Palace, Oxford's favorite community cinema.
+An evening of award winning cinema and inspiring debate on major ethical questions, explored through the lens of film and popular culture, in collaboration with the Ultimate Picture Palace, Oxford's favorite community cinema.

 Robot & Frank – screening and discussion by 'Ethics and Film'